Vinfall/hltb/README.md

 | `HLTB-Visualizer.py` | Generate a few ugly charts |
 | `HLTB-Barchartrace.py` | Patch CSV to meet the criteria of [batchartrace](https://github.com/FabDevGit/barchartrace) |

 That's it.
-You can find more information about this on [my blog](https://blog.vinfall.com/posts/2023/11/hltb/), or just read code comments.
+You can find example charts and other information on [my blog](https://blog.vinfall.com/posts/2023/11/hltb/), or just read code comments.

 ## License